Skip to main content

 Supported DCV methods for validating the domains on DV TLS/SSL certificate orders

-Before DigiCert can issue a certificate, you must prove control over the domains and any SANs (Subject Alternative Names) on the order.
+Before DigiCert can issue a DV TLS certificate, you must prove control over the domains and any SANs (Subject Alternative Names) on the certificate.
 We refer to this process as the Domain Control Validation (DCV) process.

-DV certificates don't support domain prevalidation.
-Therefore, each time you order a DV certificate, you must demonstrate control over the domains on the order.
-After placing your order, you need to complete domain validation before DigiCert can issue your DV certificate.
+A DV TLS certificate's domain validation is only valid for that certificate's issuance.
+DV domain validation is not reusable for reissues or renewals.
+Therefore, each time you order a DV certificate, you must demonstrate control over the domains on the order before DigiCert can issue your DV TLS certificate.

 For DV certificates in CertCentral, DigiCert currently supports the following DCV Methods: